-At any time, during any of the reviews described below, if a threat of life, health or safety of a child is discovered that cannot be ameliorated by the case consultation, the reviewer will complete a Formal Request for Action (RFA) in the Florida Safe Families Network (FSFN) and will immediately notify the Case Management Agency staff, the Program Manager, and Executive Leadership.
-In addition, the BFP Director of Contracts and Compliance will be notified.
-A response will be returned to the initiator of the concern within 24 hours of the threat being reported that will address the plan to resolve the issue.
+At any time, during any of the reviews described above, if a threat of life, health or safety of a child is discovered that cannot be ameliorated by the case consultation, the reviewer will complete a Formal Request for Action (RFA) in the Florida Safe Families Network (FSFN) and will immediately notify the Case Management Agency staff, the Program Manager, and Executive Leadership.
+In addition, the BFP QA Manager will be notified.
+The RFA is expected to be resolved and documented in FSFN within three business days.
 Other concerns that do not immediately impact child safety are assigned follow-up tasks.
 RFAs and Tasks are tracked by BFP through completion.

-The Rapid Safety Feedback tool will be entered into the State's Qualtrics Survey Platform.
-QA Managers then receive reports from Tallahassee once data entry for the quarter is complete, but also now has the ability to pull the reports themselves.
-The CFSR tool will be entered into the Administration on Children, Youth & Family's Children's Bureau federal portal.
+The Rapid Safety Feedback tools will be entered into the state's Qualtrics Survey Platform.
+The QA Manager will review and approve all tools before finalizing in Qualtrics.
+Final tools and data are shared with Florida's Department of Children and Families, Case Management staff, as well as BFP staff.
+The FL CQI tools will be entered into the Administration on Children, Youth & Family's Children's